A study published in Cell Metabolism by IRB Barcelona scientists turns long-standing assumptions about glycogen biology on their head.

 In 2009, Usain Bolt set the world record in the 100-meter dash, thanks in large part to a carb called glycogen.
 This molecule is stored in skeletal muscle and later released to fuel short and intense bouts of physical activity.
 The basics of glycogen biology are thought to be well established, but a study in rodents published July 5th in the journal Cell Metabolism turns long-standing assumptions on their head.
 Surprisingly, the researchers found that glycogen synthesis does not require a protein called glycogenin, and that high glycogen levels actually impair endurance muscle performance in mice.

-“These findings change our perspective on glycogen synthesis and the role of glycogenin in muscle physiology,” says senior author Joan Guinovart of the Institute for Research in Biomedicine (IRB Barcelona) and full professor of the University of Barcelona.
+“These findings change our perspective on glycogen synthesis and the role of glycogenin in muscle physiology,” says senior author Joan Guinovart group leader of the Institute for Research in Biomedicine (IRB Barcelona), researcher of the Spanish network CIBERDEM in Diabetis and Metabolic Diseases, and full professor of the University of Barcelona.
 “From a clinical standpoint, our study also unravels the mechanisms underlying glycogen storage disease XV, a genetic disorder that was recently described in humans for the first time.”

 In skeletal muscle, fast-twitch glycolytic fibers use glycogen as the main energy source for anaerobic metabolism, serving to sustain brief periods of high-intensity activity.
 On the other hand, slow-twitch fibers use oxidative metabolism for prolonged low-intensity activity.
 For decades, scientists have known that muscle glycogen levels are strongly associated with strenuous exercise performance.
 It is generally accepted that glycogen synthesis requires an enzyme called glycogenin, which catalyzes the formation of a sugar chain consisting of glucose molecules.